 One study of overweight men and women had participants consume either MCT oil or olive oil to see which fat would help them lose more body fat.

 - Lowered their total fat mass

-And in a double-blind, controlled protocol style study examining the long term effects on overall health from taking medium chain triglycerides, researchers discovered weight loss was “significantly greater in the MCT group.”
+In a double-blind, controlled study examining the long-term effects of medium-chain triglycerides consumption on overall health, researchers discovered weight loss was “significantly greater in the MCT group.”

-They also noticed, once again, that subcutaneous fat, or the frustrating layer that’s covering your potential for a toned midsection, was also reduced with MCTs[*].
+They also noticed that subcutaneous fat — the frustrating layer that hinders potential for a toned midsection — was also reduced with MCTs[*].

 - Increased their ability to burn fat